-Sheppard Mullin has two full-service offices in Shanghai and Beijing, and we are well positioned to serve our clients' interests in this part of the world.
+Sheppard Mullin has a full-service office in Shanghai, and we are well positioned to serve our clients' interests in this part of the world.
 Our offices handle international matters involving not only China but also Hong Kong, India, Japan, Korea, Mongolia, the Philippines, Singapore, Taiwan, Thailand, Vietnam and other markets in the region.

 The lawyers and legal consultants in our China offices have legal expertise in the corporate and securities, finance, commercial, trade, intellectual property and disputes fields.
 The offices are fully integrated into the Firm’s established practice groups, thus allowing for seamless service across borders and time zones.